 By News Team

 The Superbowl is the NFL’s annual championship game and is the culmination of the season, with the campaign’s two best NFL teams competing for the Vince Lombardi Trophy.
-There have been 54 Superbowls in total, with Green Bay Packers winning the first in 1967 and Kansas City Chiefs winning the last earlier this year.
+There have been 54 Superbowls in total, with Green Bay Packers winning the first in 1967 and Kansas City Chiefs winning last year.

 |I||Jan.
 15, 1967||Green Bay 35, Kansas City 10||Green Bay Packers|